 Inside, the Tiguan GTE gets a technical, modern look, with it’s gesture control system front and center as part of the concept’s 9.2-inch LCD screen.
 A digital Active Info Display resides in front of the driver, and it’s all set off with Dragon Red accents on the dash.

-Its unclear whether or not Volkswagen will actually put the Tiguan GTE Active into production as a variant of the forthcoming Tiguan, but based on the positive reactions it garnered at the Detroit Auto Show, we think it’s something they should seriously consider.
+Its unclear if Volkswagen will actually put the Tiguan GTE Active into production as a variant of the forthcoming Tiguan, but based on the positive reactions it garnered at the Detroit Auto Show, we think it’s something they should seriously consider.